 All four of my children were homeschooled in NSW.
 For 18 years I prepared registration applications for my own children and helped others.
 I wrote this guide for those of you homeschooling in NSW to help you with your application.
-Through My Homeschool we continue to help home educators in NSW and around Australia with their homeschool registration.

 Let me put your mind at ease, demystify the process for homeschooling in NSW and break down the esoteric language into words regular folk like us understand.

 By the way before I tell you what I know, I want to make it clear that this isn’t legal advice.
 I’m just sharing what I’ve observed.
 Look here for the official guide on homeschooling in NSW from NESA.

 We got the ‘go ahead’ for our first year of homeschooling from the Assessor today and he said that he gave us a full year to start us off because he was, and I quote, “Very impressed with the level of detail” I was able to provide him with and that is thanks to My Homeschool!!

 I love the weekly schedule so much, Jo – I know they will make the organisational side of my week much less of a task.

 FAQs For Homeschooling in NSW

 Can I Homeschool Part Time in NSW?

 When Can I Remove My Kids from School?